oskanberg/hriddel/README.md

 hriddel
 =======

-CMS with lots of holes
+CMS with lots of holes.

+DO NOT USE - SECURITY WAS NOT A REQUIREMENT